 Cleaning Solder Joints

 You can use a cotton swab dipped in isopropyl alcohol to wipe the residue and flux off.
-You can also use a brush instead, but make sure it’s a soft-bristled brush to avoid scratching the components.
+You can also use an old toothbrush instead with alcohol, but make sure it’s a soft-bristled brush to avoid scratching the components too hard.

 Common Soldering Mistakes and How to Fix Them